Electronic waste: Guiyu

-Guiyu in the Guangdong region of China is a massive electronic waste processing community.
+Guiyu in the Guangdong region of China is a massive electronic-waste-processing community.
 It is often referred to as the "e-waste capital of the world."
-Traditionally, Guiyu was an agricultural community; however, in the mid-1990s it transformed into an e-waste recycling center involving over 75% of the local households and an additional 100,000 migrant workers.
+Traditionally, Guiyu was an agricultural community; however, in the mid-1990s, it transformed into an e-waste recycling center, with over 75% of local households and an additional 100,000 migrant workers involved.
 Thousands of individual workshops employ laborers to snip cables, pry chips from circuit boards, grind plastic computer cases into particles, and dip circuit boards in acid baths to dissolve the precious metals.
 Others work to strip insulation from all wiring in an attempt to salvage tiny amounts of copper wire.
-Uncontrolled burning, disassembly, and disposal has led to a number of environmental problems such as groundwater contamination, atmospheric pollution, and water pollution either by immediate discharge or from surface runoff (especially near coastal areas), as well as health problems including occupational safety and health effects among those directly and indirectly involved, due to the methods of processing the waste.
+Uncontrolled burning, disassembly, and disposal has led to many environmental problems such as groundwater contamination, atmospheric pollution, and water pollution either by immediate discharge or from surface runoff (especially near coastal areas), as well as health problems including occupational safety and health effects among those directly and indirectly involved, due to the methods of processing the waste.

 Six of the many villages in Guiyu specialize in circuit-board disassembly, seven in plastics and metals reprocessing, and two in wire and cable disassembly.
 Greenpeace, an environmental group, sampled dust, soil, river sediment, and groundwater in Guiyu.
 They found very high levels of toxic heavy metals and organic contaminants in both places.
 Lai Yun, a campaigner for the group found "over 10 poisonous metals, such as lead, mercury, and cadmium."

-Guiyu is only one example of digital dumps but similar places can be found across the world in Nigeria, Ghana, and India.
+Guiyu is only one example of a digital dump, but similar sites can be found around the world, including Nigeria, Ghana, and India.